SMSpp-Project/ScenarioReductionSolver/README.md

 - `ScenarioReductionSolver` implements four heuristics selected at run time:
   Baseline selection by weight, Dupacova forward selection, and the BestFit and FirstFit local searches.
-- `CSSCScenarioReductionSolver` implements Consistent Scenario Subset Clustering, a cost aware clustering that solves auxiliary optimization problems to drive the selection.
+- `CSSCScenarioReductionSolver` implements Cost-Space Scenario Clustering (CSSC).
+It groups scenarios based on their impact on the objective value in the cost space, such that scenarios with similar cost-space distances are clustered together.

 ## Getting started